 Links: Links are simple items of terminal tackle which are primarily used to attach weights to rigs.
-Most sea fishing rigs end in some kind of link which allows anglers to attach the weight of their choice to the rig, and also easily change weight if needed.
+Most sea fishing rigs terminate in some kind of link which allows anglers to attach the weight of their choice to the rig, and also easily change weight if needed.
 Links also play a very important role in safety.
 If the weight was tied directly to the rig it would become damaged by being dragged over sand and rocks as it was reeled in.
 The link provides a strong buffer between the weight and the knot and prevents the knot from becoming damaged which would have obvious safety implications.
-There are a wide range of links on the market including Cronus Teardrop Links and Breakaway’s Fastlinks, both of which are available from Sea Angling Shop.co.uk.
-While all of these products look somewhat different they all carry out the same role.
+There is a wide range of links on the market such as Cronus Teardrop Links which are available from Sea Angling Shop.

-Clips: Clips are similar to links but are somewhat lighter and less robust than links.
+Clips: Clips are similar to links but are somewhat lighter and less robust.
 They are simpler to use as they have a simple open/close design.
-They can be very useful for anglers taking part in spinning or other forms of light fishing, as many anglers like to use them to quickly change between spinners, plugs or other lures when lure fishing.
+They can be very useful for anglers taking part in spinning or other forms of light fishing, as many anglers like to use them to quickly change between spinners, plugs or other lures.
 However, anglers should be aware that the less robust design means that they should not be used to attach weights to rigs that will be used for beachcasting as they may not be strong enough to stay clipped during a powerful cast, although they can be used with lighter rods for gentle casting.
-Cronus Snap Clips are a popular type of link which is available in three different sizes from Sea Angling Shop.co.uk, from only 49p for a pack of ten – click here to view and purchase.
+Koike Snap Clips are a popular type of link which is available in three different sizes from Sea Angling Shop from only 99p per pack – click here to view and purchase.

 Pulley Beads: Pulley rigs are extremely popular with anglers around the UK.
-This rigs allows the weight to slide upwards when a fish is hooked, meaning that it is reeled in ahead of a fish which reduces the chance of becoming snagged.
-Additionally this rig means than any fish taking the bait feel less resistance when they move away with the bait in their mouth.
+This type of rig allows the weight to slide upwards when a fish is hooked, meaning that it is reeled in ahead of a fish which reduces the chance of becoming snagged.
+Additionally, this rig means than any fish taking the bait feel less resistance when they move away with the bait in their mouth.
 See exactly how a pulley rig works by clicking here.
 The pulley bead is a fundamental component of the pulley rig, and although a swivel can be used in its place this should be avoided as it places additional strain on the line and can lead to rigs snapping during a cast – it is always better to use a proper pulley rig rather than a swivel.
-Cronus Pulley Beads can be purchased by clicking here, with prices starting at just 59p per packet.
+Cronus Pulley Beads can be purchased by clicking here, with prices starting at just £1.19p for a packet of ten.

 Slider Booms: Slider Booms are most commonly used in running ledger rigs.
 These rigs allow a fish to take the bait into its mouth and then move off without feeling any resistance.
 A weight is clipped to the boom which is allowed to slide on the mainline.
 While this type of rig is often used in boat fishing it is only used from the shore when fishing for larger species such as conger eels and some shark species.
 Click here to purchase WSB slider booms in packets of two or four, and click here to read a more detailed article on the different types of booms used by anglers around the British Isles.